spellerberg/quire-rife/content/Bibliography.md

 - Taylor, Col. Nathaniel Alston. *The Coming Empire or Two Thousand Miles in Texas on Horseback.* 	Dallas: Turner Co., 1936.
 - Taylor, Henry Ryder. *History of the Alamo and the Local Franciscan Missions.* San Antonio: N. Tengg, 1908.
 - Texas Historical Records Survey. *Inventory of the County Archives of Texas.
 No. 232, Uvalde County.* Uvalde, TX: Uvalde County, May 1941.
-- Thompson, Jerry, Editor. *From Desert to Bayou: The Civil War Journal and Sketches of Morgan Wolfe Merrick.* El Paso, TX:  University of Texas at El Paso, 1991.
+- Thompson, Jerry, ed. *From Desert to Bayou: The Civil War Journal and Sketches of Morgan Wolfe Merrick.* El Paso, TX:  University of Texas at El Paso, 1991.
 - Thompson, Jerry, ed. *Civil War in the Southwest: Recollections of the Sibley Brigade.* College Station, TX:  Texas A&M University Press, 2001.
 - Thompson, Jerry, ed. *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861.* Albuquerque, NM: University of New Mexico Press, 2001.
 - Thonhoff, Robert H. *San Antonio Stage Lines: 1847-1881.* El Paso, TX: Texas Western Press, 1971.